 3. Attendance of Other Events accepted as Professional Advancement and/or Educational Activities

-All members must participate in and successfully complete the Institute’s Professional Ethics and Professional Standards modules once every four years.
+All members must participate in and successfully complete the Institute’s Professional Ethics and Professional Standards modules once every two years.